syncfusion-content/flutter-docs/Flutter/calendar/timeslot-views.md

 ## Full screen calendar

-Calendar time interval height can be adjusted based on screen height by changing the value of `timeIntervalHeight` property to -1.
-It will auto-fit to the screen height and width.
+The calendar time interval height and width can be adjusted based on the screen height by changing the value of the `timeiIntervalHeight` and `timeIntervalWidth` property to -1.
+It will auto fit the screen height and width.

 {% tabs %}
 {% highlight Dart %}